paulgnz/dex_python_scripts/README.md

 # dex_python_scripts
-various python scripts for protondex
+various python scripts for metalx

 This is a work in progress.
 Maybe it will be helpful to someone!